 One downside of aeroponics is the need for constant monitoring.

-Since plant roots are suspended in air inside a sealed container, any interruption in the misting cycle can quickly lead to drought stress on the roots of the plants.
+Any interruption in the misting cycle can quickly lead to drought stress on the roots of the plants.

-As an experienced aeroponic gardener, I’ve learned to inspect my system daily to ensure all parts are working properly to keep the roots are exposed and nourished.
+I’ve learned to inspect my system daily to ensure all parts are working properly to keep the roots are exposed and nourished.

 Aeroponic systems create an intermittent fine mist to coat the roots suspended in the air.